pcmueller/travel-tracker/README.md

 * Clone down `travel-tracker-api` by following [these instructions](https://github.com/turingschool-examples/travel-tracker-api)
 * Navigate to cloned API directory
 * Initialize Express server using command `npm start`
-* Access hosted application in your browser at http://localhost:8080/
+* Access application in your browser at using this [local server](http://localhost:8080/)

 ## Technologies